What is an emergency plan?

 - Emergency doors that open easily – and emergency lighting if it is needed.

-- Set out a safe meeting point for staff.
+- Set out a safe assembly point for all occupants.

-You can find guidance about how consider the needs of people with disabilities on GOV.UK.
-You can also download it – and a simple template to help you set out your emergency plan – at the bottom of this page.
+You can find guidance about how to consider the needs of people with disabilities on GOV.UK.
+You can also download it, and a simple template to help you set out your emergency plan, at the bottom of this page.

 What else should you consider in your fire emergency plan?